ssadler/zeno/doc/install-with-logs.md

 and get your eth address, then get some ropsten ether from https://faucet.ropsten.be/

+Faucet might be unreliable sometimes, if you have trouble with it please provide your address to https://keybase.io/alrighttt/ for manual funding.

 #### 1.3 Run and sync TXSCLZ chain:

 Use https://github.com/KomodoPlatform/komodo master branch